 If you don’t have insurance or do not qualify for financial assistance, you will get a 30% discount off of the total charges.
 This discount is automatically adjusted during the billing process.
 If you don’t have insurance, you may still be allowed to set up a payment plan for the remaining balance.

-If you can’t pay your balance in full, call us to set up a payment plan.
-Call the phone number listed on your billing statements.
+If you can’t pay your balance in full, call the phone number listed on your billing statement(s) to set up a payment plan.
 Payment plan arrangements must be agreed to by National Jewish Health.
-Payment Plans must follow the guidelines outlined below.
-Following those guidelines will prevent your account(s) from going to a collection agency.
-Medical services you have later and balances due will be added to your payment plan.
-This may require the monthly payment amount to change based on the guidelines below.
+Payment plans must follow the guidelines outlined below.
+Following these guidelines will prevent your account(s) from going to a collection agency.
+Please note that you may receive additional billing statements for balances related to other service dates that are not included in your payment plan.
+You must call the number on your statement(s) to include these balances in your payment plan.
+Additional balances may require the monthly payment amount to change based on the guidelines below.

 NUMBER OF MONTHS TO PAY